-If you have never snored before pregnancy, you will surely think that something is wrong with you.
-Don’t worry about snoring in pregnancy, as it is a common phenomenon.
-A good quarter of pregnant women (25-30%) snore in one of the pregnancy periods, most often in the second or third trimester of pregnancy.
+If you have never snored before pregnancy, you will surely think that something is wrong.
+Don’t worry about it, as it is a common phenomenon in this period of time.
+A good quarter of pregnant women (25-30%) snore in one of the pregnancy periods, most often in the second or third trimester.

-The volume of the upper respiratory tract is increasingly limited during the pregnancy.
+The volume of the upper respiratory tract is increasingly limited during this period.
 Weight gain in pregnancy usually means getting fat around the neck also.
 Soft fat tissue accumulates around the upper respiratory tract, causing it to narrow.
 The snoring occurs because of blocked airflow.

-Snoring can also cause a greater blood volume in pregnancy, which is important for feeding the fetus.
-It also extends the blood vessels in the body of the pregnant woman.
-Wider blood vessels in the nose, throat and mucous membranes in this area reduce the blood volume and flow of the airways.
-The result is an increase of the mentioned mucous membranes.
-Snoring occurs due to the limited air flow.
+It can also cause a greater blood volume at this time, which is important for feeding the fetus.
+It also extends the blood vessels in the body.
+Wider blood vessels in the nose, throat, and mucous membranes in this area reduce the blood volume and flow of the airways.
+The result is an increase in the mentioned mucous membranes.
+Snoring occurs due to limited airflow.

 - Greater neck volume

 A few studies indicate the potential dangers of snoring in pregnancy.
-A Swedish study from 2000 showed the link between snoring in pregnancy and hypertension.
+A Swedish study from 2000 showed the link between pregnancy snoring and hypertension.
 The study involved 500 pregnant women and their partners.

 Participants completed a snoring survey before and after childbirth.
-The results of the survey were compared in correlation with the occurrence of certain complications during pregnancy and APGAR evaluation of the baby after delivery.
+The results of the survey were compared in correlation with the occurrence of certain complications during this delicate time and APGAR evaluation of the baby after delivery.

 The study confirmed that pregnant women who snored on a daily basis were exposed to a higher risk of complications during pregnancy.
 14% of pregnant women who have snored met with hypertension, while preeclampsia (PE) developed at 10% of women.
 Newborns of snoring mothers were also rated with a lower APGAR score.

-Snoring is associated with a worse pregnancy result for both mother and child, including a higher risk of the caesarean and weaker child says Dr Louise O’Brien.
+Snoring is associated with a worse pregnancy result for both mother and child, including a higher risk of the cesarean and weaker child says Dr. Louise O’Brien.
 She is a research author, and a professor of Sleep Disorders Center in the Department of Neurology and Department of Obstetrics & Gynecology.

 How to avoid snoring during pregnancy?
 You don’t have to suffer from the consequences of snoring when being pregnant.
-We offer you some simple tips to help prevent snoring and ensure better sleep.
+I offer you some simple tips to help prevent it and ensure better sleep.

 Avoid drinking beverages containing caffeine.
 Caffeine can spread the blood vessels in the throat, which reduces free airways.
 Try to sleep on the side, so the airways will remain free.

 Support your head with an extra pillow.
-An additional four centimetres can help with the passage of the airway.
+An additional 4 centimeters can help with the passage of the airway.
 Try adhesive nose strips.
 These patches contribute to nostril enlargement and easier breathing.

 Talk to your doctor about the possible use of anti-snoring products.
 Plastic inserts allow the proper position of the jaw, which consequently releases the airways.
-Also, find other tips for eliminating snoring on our site.
+Find other tips for eliminating snoring on the site.